Who Qualifies as a First-Time Home Buyer? | Programs 2025

 Mobile home owners

 Those who own a mobile home but have not owned a stationary home on a permanent foundation qualify as well.
-This distinction recognizes the different nature of mobile versus traditional homeownership and opens the door for mobile homeowners to transition to a permanent residence.
+This distinction acknowledges the unique characteristics of mobile versus traditional homeownership and provides opportunities for mobile home owners to transition to a permanent residence.

 Veterans and service members